pingcap/docs-tidb-operator/en/configure-a-tidb-cluster.md

         filename = "/pdms/log/scheduling.log"
 ```

-In the preceding configuration, `spec.pdms` is used to configure the PD microservice, and the specific configuration parameters are the same as `spec.pd.config`.
+In the preceding configuration, `spec.pdms` is used to configure PD microservices, and the specific configuration parameters are the same as `spec.pd.config`.
 To get all the parameters that can be configured for PD microservices, see [PD configuration file](https://docs.pingcap.com/tidb/stable/pd-configuration-file).

 > **Note:**
 >